Platform"HybriLIT"

 About supercomputer

-“Govorun” Supercomputer is a project developed by the Bogoliubov Laboratory of Theoretical Physics and Laboratory of Information Technologies, and it is supported by the JINR directorate.
+The “Govorun” supercomputer is a joint project of the Bogoliubov Laboratory of Theoretical Physics and Laboratory of Information Technologies, supported by the JINR Directorate.

-This project is aimed at sufficient acceleration of complex theoretical and experimental researches in the field of nuclear physics and condensed matter physics held at JINR including NICA project.
+The project aims to significantly accelerate complex theoretical and experimental research in nuclear physics and condensed matter physics carried out at JINR, including work related to the NICA complex.

 Technical Specifications

-View technical Specifications on the RSC Group website
+See technical specifications on the website of the RSC Group of Companies

 CPU component